Landscape Correspondence of Empirical and Population Risks in the Eigendecomposition Problem: Main Results

-the following statements hold: \begin{itemize}[leftmargin=*] \item If $g$ has no local minima in $\DD$, then $f$ has no local minima in $\DD$. \item If $g$ has one local minimum in $\DD$, then $f$ has one local minimum in $\DD$.
-Moreover, the Riemannian distance between the two local minima is on the order of $\epsilon/\eta$ under certain assumptions.\footnote{The detailed assumptions can be found in \cite[Corollary 2.1]{li2019landscape}.
-In addition, according to the Davis-Kahan’s $\sin \Theta$ theorem, if $\|\Y-\M\| \leq (1-1/\sqrt{2})(\lambda_r - \lambda_{r+1})$, the distance (with optimal rotation) between the two local minima can also be bounded with $\frac{2\|\Y-\M\| }{\lambda_r - \lambda_{r+1}}$~\cite{chen2020spectral}.} \item If $g$ has strict saddle points in $\DD$, then if $f$ has any critical points in $\DD$, they must be strict saddle points. \end{itemize} \end{Corollary}
+the following statements hold: \begin{itemize}[leftmargin=*] \item If $g$ has no local minima in $\DD$, then $f$ has no local minima in $\DD$. \item If $g$ has one local minimum in $\DD$, then $f$ has one local minimum in $\DD$. \MBWbb{Let $\X$ and $\Xh$ denote the local minima of the population risk~\eqref{eqn:def_pr} and the empirical risk~\eqref{eqn:def_er}, respectively, and suppose $\X \in \DD$ and $\Xh \in \DD$.
+Suppose the pre-image of $\DD$ under the exponential mapping $\text{Exp}_{\X}(\cdot)$ is contained in a ball at the origin of the tangent space $\TT_{\X}\St(N,r)$ with radius $\rho$.
+Consider the differential of the exponential mapping $\text{DExp}_{\X}(\V)$, and let $\sigma$ be an upper bound on the operator norm of this differential for all $\V \in \TT_{\X}\St(N,r)$ with Frobenius norm less than $\rho$.
+Let $L_H$ be an upper bound on the Lipschitz constant of the pullback Hessian for the population risk at the origin of $\TT_{\X}\St(N,r)$.
+Then, as long as $\epsilon \leq \frac{\eta^2}{2\sigma L_H}$, the Riemannian distance between the two local minima is upper bounded by $2\sigma(\rho)\epsilon/\eta$.} \item If $g$ has strict saddle points in $\DD$, then if $f$ has any critical points in $\DD$, they must be strict saddle points. \end{itemize} \end{Corollary}

+\begin{Remark} Corollary~\ref{coro:main} depends on several parameters which we discuss here.
+The radius $\rho$ depends on $\epsilon$ (via $\DD$) and can therefore be made smaller by choosing smaller $\epsilon$; it has an upper bound of $0.89\pi$.\footnote{\MBWbb{We use the fact that the injectivity radius of the Stiefel manifold is at least $0.89\pi$~\cite{sutti2020leapfrog,rentmeesters2013algorithms}.}} Next, it can be shown that $\sigma \leq \sigma(\rho) := \exp(\rho^2 + 3\rho + 1) (2\rho^2 + 5\rho + 3)$.
+Finally, the parameter $L_H$ can be explicitly computed using ideas in the proof of \cite[Proposition 4.1]{zhang2018cubic}, which is independent of $\X$ and the dimension of the Stiefel manifold. \end{Remark}

-To illustrate this result, we introduce in the next section a series of applications where assumptions~\eqref{eqn:as_grad} and~\eqref{eqn:as_hess} can be satisfied.
+To illustrate the result in Corollary~\ref{coro:main}, we introduce in the next section a series of applications where assumptions~\eqref{eqn:as_grad} and~\eqref{eqn:as_hess} can be satisfied.